Other Frequently Asked Questions

 Get An Interlibrary Loan?

-Interlibrary loan requests can be made in person at the Help Desk, over the phone (244-7036), or by email.
+Interlibrary loan requests can be made in person at the Help Desk, over the phone (244-7036), or through our ILL Online Form.
 If you make your request by email, please give as much information as possible about the item – author, title, format (book, CD, DVD), and edition (if that’s important to you).
 Include your current contact information and a “need by” date if you are working on a deadline.

 When your items arrive at the library, someone will contact you as soon as they are ready to pick up.
 Please pick them up promptly, since interlibrary loans will only be available for a few weeks.
 When you borrow an interlibrary loan, you are responsible for observing the rules of the lending library and for paying any charges for lost or damaged materials.